Thursday, 9 October 2025

 Took the morning ferry to Liverpool.
 A 2.5 hour ride to an overnight stop in Machynlleth Wales .

-Following morning it was full wet weather gear for a 3.5 hour ride to Williton in Devon with one rest stop at a Roadhouse for burger, coffee and a chat with fellow bikers.
+Following morning it was full wet weather gear for a 3.5 hour ride to Williton in Somerset with one rest stop at a Roadhouse for burger, coffee and a chat with fellow bikers.

 I'd booked an Airbnb for two nights in an old Toll House.